 Inframethodology is the craft beneath the method at all levels of education, applying to students as well as teachers.
-This is because being a student requires you to become a scholar.
+This is because being a student means becoming a scholar.
 Scholars are not just learned, they are learning.
 Students and teachers, therefore, share a common culture of research, they are engaged in a search for the truth together.

 As a general rule, therefore, my advice is the same for first-year students and full professors.
 The same rules apply.
 In discourse, the problem for the scholar is always the same: to present what you have learned in such a way that it can be discussed among other knowledgeable people.
 If you care about knowledge, you want to open your mind, not just to new ideas, but to the criticism of your peers.
 This is what school, i.e., the site of scholarship, is all about.
 My aim is to help you make the most of this opportunity.

 That said, the research process will naturally present itself differently to students at different levels, and my support and advice can, likewise, be adjusted to the skill level (and ambition) of the student.

 For undergraduates, I strongly suggest you develop a sustainable habit of reading, writing and searching.
 Make an effort to become academically “literate” by familiarizing yourself with the resources that a university provides.
 Set aside time on a regular basis, preferably at least a half hour every day, to read some scholarly prose, to write a paragraph or two about something you know, and to use your library’s databases to find a piece of relevant literature.